 Another question: is there somewhere a page with a list of refused devices or should we look into this subforum to understand if a specific device has not been studied or if it has been rejected and why?

-RE: LG Optimus Black (p970) - Added by Andrés D over 4 years ago
+RE: LG Optimus Black (p970) - Added by Andrés D about 5 years ago

 The boot loader is unsigned, so it is possible to replace it, and the omap SOC has good Linux kernel mainline support.
 It was a good candidate to port replicant to it.
 Paulk made some work and has a repository with open source u-boot and tools to replace it.